-Yes, provided that you have set up your card BIN range at Scheme level to support dual usage and set up your card product to create virtual cards with the intention to convert them to physical cards.

-The virtual card can be tokenised and bound to a mobile device or other token device in the same way as with a normal physical card.
-Once the token is activated, make sure your card velocity and usage groups are updated to enable usage at the locations and merchants your require.
+Yes, provided that you have set up your card BIN range at Scheme level to support dual usage and set up your Virtual Card product to match that.
+The virtual card can then be tokenised and bound to a mobile device or other token device in the same way as with a normal physical card.
+When the token is activated, make sure your card velocity and usage groups are updated to enable usage at the locations and merchants you require.